skyshin13/The-Fizz-Bizz/WRITEUP.md

 ## 1. Mission

-Home fermenters like brewers, kombucha makers, food fermenters, wine makers, track their batches across notebooks, spreadsheets, and memory.
-There is no single place to log measurements over time, visualize fermentation progress, set automated reminders, or share a batch with the community.
+For home fermenters like brewers, kombucha makers, food fermenters, wine makers, that go the traditional route and track projects across notebooks, spreadsheets, and memory.
+For them, there is no single place to log measurements over time, visualize fermentation progress, set automated reminders, or share a batch with the community.

 Fizz Bizz is a full-stack fermentation management platform that solves exactly that.
 Users create projects for any of 12 fermentation types, log pH, specific gravity, CO₂ pressure, temperature, and ABV over time, view live trend charts, and receive automated SMS/email reminders.
 A social layer including follows, likes, comments, and a public Explore feed, lets the fermentation community share and discover each other's batches.
 The platform also runs a continuous physics-based CO₂ simulation for alcohol fermentations so the chart updates even when no manual readings have been logged.